Picture This (2008 film): Plot

+The day of the party, Mandy creates a plan to pretend she is studying at Alexa's house with Alexa's mom as a chaperone.
+Meanwhile, as Tom checks on Mandy throughout the day, Mandy, Alexa and Cayenne find themselves the victims of a series of unfortunate events that nearly ruin their scheme; including Lisa destroying Mandy's party dress and then later buying the same one Mandy buys as a replacement, Lisa poisoning Mandy with a macadamia nut shake to which Mandy is extremely allergic, getting a furniture salesman to impersonate Alexa's stepfather, their car getting towed and having to win money to get it back in a band contest, nearly crashing the car, and Lisa getting them banned at the front gate.
+However, the trio prevails at every obstacle.

 Mandy tells Alexa and Cayenne she wants to tell her father the truth about her whereabouts.
-When she does, Tom tells her he trusts her, and asks her if he has been a good dad.
-Mandy tells him he is a great dad, and decides not to tell she is actually at a party.
+When she does, Tom tells her he trusts her, and asks her if he has been a good father.
+Mandy tells him he is a great father, and decides not to tell him she is actually at a party.
 Mandy attends the party with Drew.
-Since Alexa and Cayenne have told Mandy about the Patterson legend, she expects the worst.
+Alexa and Cayenne decide to tell Mandy of the Patterson rumor: every year at the Patterson Bash, a Patterson boy takes a girl up to the tower and takes her virginity in the shower.
+Mandy is hurt and confused, but Cayenne convinces her to be strong and go to the party.
+Drew is ecstatic to see her and asks to see her in the tower.
 To her surprise, the "tower" actually turns out to be Drew's photography studio, which is filled with pictures of his family, friends, pets, and one of Mandy that he took at the lake.
 Seeing this, Mandy is relieved and realizes he just wants to spend time with her.

 Drew goes to the bathroom to wash his hands, but does not tell Mandy what he is doing.
 Mandy thinks he is taking a shower and leaves after she becomes uncomfortable.
-Meanwhile, Lisa has been drinking all night and Alexa films her vomiting from under a glass table.
-The clip is shown playing on video screens as the girls exit the party.
+Meanwhile, Lisa has been drinking heavily all night and Alexa films her vomiting from under a glass table.
+The clip is shown playing on video screens as the girls exit the party, much to Lisa's humiliation.

 Back at home, Tom shows Mandy an updated detachable version of the model home he built for them.
 However, Mandy sees this as a metaphor for their relationship, and explains that she does not want to feel detachable.
 Tom says that he trusts her and feels he should let her go.

 Afterwards, Mandy and her friends attend their senior prom.
-Drew, the prom king, is about to crown Lisa as prom queen, but realizes that he truly loves Mandy.
+Drew, the prom king, is about to crown Lisa as prom queen, but realizes that he truly wants Mandy.
 Drew brings Mandy up to the center stage and crowns her as the prom queen, as they share a passionate kiss.